ConnorMcCranie/DnD/for_dm/notes/session_planning/session11/session11_outline.md

   - Met Thalia Ironforge, who suggested that the liquid metal could be tempered if cold enough.
 She also was enamored with Kebo-Wan and offered to enrich their weapons with pixie dust.
 She also took the crossbow to try and put it in a different mold.
   - Kebo-Wan found his cousin Charkee taling to old man Timothias.
 Kebo-Wan fought Timothias 1v1, but he got wrecked (especially in the kidneys).
 Still, Timothias was impressed enough that he allowed him to keep training with the Tenderizers.
   - Lori requested that they look for more sprites.
 Strad/Vaaneth negotiated that since the GDP (grasslands domestic product) would increase, they should get property in return.

 ### Towards Lake/Grove
 - On the way to lake, there is **[DC 15 Perc]** to notice some acorns.
 Investigating this will lead to finding the evil warlock squirrel HexTail the Nut-o-Mancer practicing the Raise Dead spell (He creates 3 CR1 ghouls).
 He will turn invisible and flee if he feels too threatened.
 -At the lake,
 > The serene water is a deep pitch black color. **[Arcana check]** You can feel a dark necrotic energy coming from beneath the water.
 It is similar to the dark energy you encountered in Morgana's mansion, but more concentrated. **[DC 12 Inv]** On the east side of the lake, you see a large structure whose walls are covered in plants.
 While these plants may once have been lush and green with flowers and fruits, they are now dark and shrivelled
-- There are lots o' locks guards patroling the water.
+- There are lots o' locks guards patroling the water as well as some Zarunite Guards.
 The three guards who Strad nat20 convinced will vouch that they are from the circus.
 Major Markus (Morgana's brother) is skeptical.
 He wants the guards high alert looking for Morgana (only been one day, so maybe no one found her body yet).
+He asked Varinn for some extra troops to help.

 #### **Glimmerglade Grove**
 - Maze-like dungeon.
 See map legend for room by room description